itzg/docker-minecraft-server/README.md

 ## Running Minecraft server on different Java version

+> **NOTE** [as of snapshot 21W19A](https://www.minecraft.net/en-us/article/minecraft-snapshot-21w19a), Java 16 is now required.
+Please use `itzg/minecraft-server:java16` for that version and newer.
+Consideration of changing the `latest` will be made after 1.17 releases.

 To use a different version of Java, please use a docker tag to run your Minecraft server.

 | Tag name       | Java version | Linux  | JVM Type | Architecture      |